banner

 Moving toward a circular economy

 Addressing ongoing issues at both the household and industrial levels will lead to more material recovery, and more sustainable consumption habits by consumers.
-Public awareness campaigns, as well as clear labelling on products and recycling bins are essential to educate people about what can and cannot be recycled.
+Public awareness campaigns, as well as clear labeling on products and recycling bins, are essential to educate people about what can and cannot be recycled.
 Standardizing collection practices industry-wide would also help to reduce confusion for consumers and improve overall recycling rates.

 Investment in recycling infrastructure is necessary for improved sorting and processing capabilities for hard-to-recycle items, such as soft plastics and mixed-material packaging.
 Closed-loop recycling systems, where materials are continuously recycled back into the same products, are very promising.